Absaroka Elk Ecology Project

 Studies conducted inside YNP, coupled with observations of higher bear and wolf numbers on the summer range of migratory Clarks Fork elk, indicate that the rate of calf predation is higher for migratory calves than for resident calves.
 In particular, YNP studies show that grizzly bears are the primary predator of elk calves.
 Meanwhile, the underlying pregnancy rate of migratory elk - especially of young and lactating females - has recently been low.
 The low pregnancy rate of migrants appears to be caused by warmer and drier growing seasons and faster green-up disproportionately affecting their high-elevation summer range (which we can see via satellite imagery for the period 1989-2009).
 In contrast, we have detected no changes in green-up, or associated pregnancy reductions, in the habitats of resident elk.
 Therefore, it appears that fewer elk calves are born and more are killed by predators on the summer range of migratory elk, leading to their lower productivity over the past decade.

 The factors that limit elk pregnancy are poorly understood in the region, so we have focused much of our attention on this issue.
 One potential alternative explanation for low pregnancy rates is the risk of wolf predation.
-A recent hypothesis for such "stress" or "fear" effects is that wolves reduce elk forage intake in winter by causing elk to be vigilant or to shift into poor-quality refuge habitats, leading to reduced body-fat levels and, ultimately, to lost pregnancies.
+A recent hypothesis for such "stress," "fear," or "harassment" effects is that wolves reduce elk forage intake in winter by causing elk to be vigilant or to shift into poor-quality refuge habitats, leading to reduced body-fat levels and, ultimately, to lost pregnancies.
 The previous research on this question used somewhat indirect, short-term measures of elk nutrition and reproduction (e.g. from fecal pellets and urine) and broad-scale indices of wolf predation risk (e.g. wolf-elk ratios).
-To gain more direct insights, we tracked the simultaneous movements of elk and wolves using GPS collars, while also monitoring elk body-fat levels and reproduction through biannual recaptures and closely observing winter elk behavior.
+To gain more direct insights, we tracked the simultaneous movements of individual elk and wolves using GPS collars, while also monitoring elk body-fat levels and reproduction through biannual recaptures and closely observing winter elk behavior.

 Along these lines, our analysis indicates that elk body-fat losses over winter are not related to the frequency of 1-km wolf encounters.
 Instead, the starting body-fat levels of a cow elk in autumn - that is, the amount of fat she was able to gain on summer range - is a much stronger predictor of over-winter fat loss and March body-fat levels.
 We also found that the frequency of wolf encounters is not related to pregnancy status.
-These findings cast doubt on any link between the "fear" or "stress" of wolf predation and recent changes in the distribution, productivity, and abundance of Yellowstone elk.
-Among the elk we study (as discussed above), it seems more likely that the severe drought of the past decade, acting on an ageing elk population, reduced elk pregnancy - and that predators, particularly bears, kill many of the newborn elk calves.
+These findings cast doubt on any link between the "fear" or "stress" of wolf predation and recent changes in the distribution, productivity, and abundance of elk.
+Among the elk we study (as discussed above), it seems more likely that the severe drought of the past decade, acting on an ageing elk population, has reduced elk pregnancy - and that predators, particularly bears, kill many of the newborn elk calves.

 Ultimately, we aim for our findings to answer the questions of regional wildlife managers and stakeholders who are concerned about recent changes in the Clarks Fork herd and other similar, partially-migratory elk herds in the Greater Yellowstone Ecosystem.
 More broadly, we aim to improve ecologists' understanding of whether and how predators influence the behavior, physical condition, and reproduction of their prey (i.e., "nonconsumptive" predator effects), and how these interactions might combine with other factors to influence elk migration in the Greater Yellowstone Ecosystem.